cosmoscout/cosmoscout-vr/CONTRIBUTING.md

 ## 3. Forking the main repository and a plugin

 This basically combines both approaches above.
-First you have to clone the main repository and the plugin you want to modify.
+First you have to fork the main repository and the plugin you want to modify.
 Then clone your forked repository and add a second remote to the plugin submodule pointing to your forked plugin repository.

 ``` bash
 git clone git@github.com:<your user name>/cosmoscout-vr.git